CiscoDevNet/exanic-debug-dump/README.md

 The script will state the absolute filepath of the resulting debug dump.
 Upload this debug dump to the support case for further review.

+## Supported Shells

+This script must be run under the Bash shell.
+No other shell is currently supported.

 ## Versioning

 This script implements [SemVer](https://semver.org/).